g0rs1n/TravelBike-frontend/README.md

 # 🚴‍♂️TravelBike - EuroBike Planner

-**A web application for planning cycling trips across Europe.
+**A collaborative cycling trip planner for Europe.
-Discover popular and hidden bike routes, explore sights along the way, and create travel groups to collaboratively plan routes and chat with your friends in real time.**
+Join or team up with friends to plan cycling trips across Europe.
+Explore routes together in real time using interactive maps, shared editing, and stay connected with group chat.**

 ---